-- Any misconduct which falls within the 'Unacceptable Use of IT' as noted in the University's IT Acceptable Use Statement. - Distributing or publishing material, electronically or otherwise, which is offensive, intimidating, threatening, indecent or illegal. - Failure to disclose any criminal charges or convictions. - Possession, use or sale of controlled substances. - Conduct which constitutes a criminal misconduct where that conduct: - · took place on University premises, or - affected or concerned other members of the University community, or - · damages the good name of the University, or - · itself constitutes misconduct within the terms of this Code, or - is a misconduct of dishonesty, where the student holds an office of responsibility in the University, or - where that conduct brings into question issues of professional practice. - Failure to comply with a previously-imposed penalty under this Code.
+- Any misconduct which falls within the 'Unacceptable Use of IT' as noted in the University's IT Acceptable Use Statement. - Distributing or publishing material, electronically or otherwise, which is offensive, intimidating, threatening, indecent or illegal. - Failure to disclose any criminal charges or convictions as required by the Criminal Convictions procedure. - Possession, use or sale of controlled substances. - Conduct which constitutes a criminal misconduct where that conduct: - took place on University premises, or - affected or concerned other members of the University community, or - · damages the good name of the University, or - · itself constitutes misconduct within the terms of this Code, or - is a misconduct of dishonesty, where the student holds an office of responsibility in the University, or - where that conduct brings into question issues of professional practice. - Failure to comply with a previously-imposed penalty under this Code.